 What is liquid trade waste?

-Liquid trade waste is the term used to describe all liquid waste other than domestic sewage discharged to the sewer.
+Liquid trade waste is all liquid waste other than domestic liquid waste discharged to the sewer.
 Domestic waste includes waste from a hand basin, shower, bath or toilet.

 Liquid trade waste could be wastewater from any one of the following: